 See Queenstown from up high

-You don’t have to fly to get a birds-eye view.
-Take the Skyline Gondola to the top of Bob’s Peak for a breathtaking panorama encompassing Lake Whakatipu, Coronet Peak, the Remarkables, Walter and Cecil Peak and Queenstown below.
+For a bird's-eye view without flying, take the Skyline Gondola to the top of Bob’s Peak.
+From here you'll get for a breathtaking panorama of Lake Whakatipu, surrounding mountains and Queenstown nestled below.

-If you’re fit, and conditions allow, you can push on up the Ben Lomond track to the summit, for 360-degree views of the Whakatipu Basin and Mount Aspiring National Park.
-It’s a six to eight-hour return hike on a steep, exposed trail.
-Ensure you pack the right clothes, bring food, water, and sunblock, allow plenty of daylight, and let someone else know about your plans.
+For the adventurous and well-prepared, the Ben Lomond track offers a challenging hike with amazing views at the top of the Whakatipu Basin and Mount Aspiring National Park.
+It's a six to eight-hour walk, so pack well and let someone know your plans.

-Queenstown Hill is another spectacular vantage point and a more accessible climb than Ben Lomond.
-Not only are you rewarded with views of the Remarkables, Cecil Peak and Lake Whakatipu, but you’ll pass illustrated information panels telling Queenstown’s story from Māori settlement to the present day
+An easier option is Queenstown Hill, which combines great views with local history.
+Not only are you rewarded with views of The Remarkables, Cecil Peak and Lake Whakatipu, but you’ll pass illustrated information panels telling Queenstown’s story from Māori settlement to today.

 Take a guided tour for local stories

-Touring with a local guide is a way to combine storytelling with scenery.
-Local guides will share Queenstown's history and Māori legends, introducing you to native birds and plants, talking about their traditional uses, and revealing the geological processes that shaped the land.
+To learn more about the area, consider a guided sightseeing tour.
+Local experts will share Māori legends, point out native plants and animals, and explain how the landscape was formed.
 From movie location tours to a scenic tour on horseback along glacial rivers, a guided tour will show you the secrets of this place.

 2. Taste fresh spring produce and dine al fresco